 - Finally, select ‘Buy Now’

 After clicking on ‘Buy Now’, you will be directed to a confirmation page.
 You need to confirm the details.
 And Tada!!!!
 You have bought a stock!
 Congratulations!!!!

-If you want to re-confirm the stock that you bought, you can do it by selecting the option ‘TRADE BOOK’ in equity.
+If you want to re-confirm the stock that you’ve bought, you can do check by selecting the option ‘TRADE BOOK’ in equity.
 The option is highlighted here.

-I hope this post is useful to the readers.
-If you have any doubts, or need any additional help, feel free to comment below.
+Finally, I hope this post on how to trade in ICICI direct to buy and sell stocks is useful to the readers.
+If you have any doubts or need any additional help, feel free to comment below.
 I will be happy to help you out.
+Happy investing.